Gobi-Stories/Gobi-Web-Integration/README.md

 animatedBubble                    |   `false`  | Boolean.
 Makes the bubbles as gif animation. verticalOrientation               |   `false`  | Boolean.
 Makes the bubbles appear vertically. wrap                              |   `false`  | Boolean.
 Add styles which allow a horizontal series of bubbles to wrap to new lines, when the screen is narrow. isFullHeightMobile                |   `true`   | Boolean.
 Add styles which allow making a full-screen popup.
-Only works on mobile phones showPlayIcon                      |   `false`  | Boolean.
-Add Play icon inside the bubbles align                             |  `center`  | String.
+Only works on mobile phones. showPlayIcon                      |   `false`  | Boolean.
+Add Play icon inside the bubbles. align                             |  `center`  | String.
 Valid values 'left', 'right', 'end', 'start', 'center' .
-It sets alignment for bubbles horizontally autoSegue                         |   `false`  | Boolean.
-Enable or disable the transition to next story in the end on.loaded                         |  `()=>{}`  | Function.
+It sets alignment for bubbles horizontally. autoSegue                         |   `false`  | Boolean.
+Enable or disable the transition to next story in the end. on.loaded                         |  `()=>{}`  | Function.
 Called when all Bubbles have loaded.
 **stories**                       |    `[]`    | **Required.** Array.
 Data of stories.
 stories[0...n].id                 |    ``      | **Required.** String.
 Identifier of story.